coryhouse/fluent2016/README.md

  5. **Install the dependencies**. `cd fluent2016` and then run this: `npm install`
  6. **Run the starter kit**.
 Run this: `npm start`.
 This will start the development webserver.
  7. **Open [http://localhost:9005](http://localhost:9005).** If you see the welcome page, you're all set!
+ 8. **Optional: Get the finished product** - Want to the final version of the demo app we're building?
+Then [clone this repo too](https://github.com/coryhouse/fluent2016complete).